aardappel/lobster/docs/source/shooter_tutorial.md

 not ideal about this, which we do all to keep the example simple and to really build a game from the ground up.
 First, the way the checking for time is implemented here is a bit fragile, as big time fluctuations may cause bullets to be shot at irregular intervals.
-Second, this checking for time across frames is better done with *coroutines*, but that would complicate this tutorial.

 Now that we have a list of bullets being generated, we have to update them and draw them.
 The first line in our `for` loop updates them, in a manner that